ntartakovsky/MovieMood/README.md

-# MovieMood
+# Welcome to MovieMood

-Berkeley MIDS Capstone Project Website
+MovieMood uses your Spotify playlist to recommend movies that match your mood.